codewrought/countdown/README.md

 # countdown
 Simple Javascript Countdown Clock.

+To use, just download the countdown.html file to your desktop and double-click on the file to open.

 Optional query string params:
 1. end
 Where end=YYYY-MM-DDTHH:MM:SSZ or end=NNNNNNNNNNNNN (in miliseconds since January 01, 1970 UTC).